GanelNallamilli/EEG-Operated-Vehicle/README.md

 ### EEG Data Processing

 The Muse headband measures EEG signals, which are transmitted to the Raspberry Pi via the Mind Monitor app and the OSC protocol.
-The `main.py` script processes these signals to detect specific patterns indicating jaw clenching and head orientation.
+The `main.py` script processes these signals to detect specific patterns indicating jaw clenching, blinking and head orientation.

 ### Motor Control